generic-github-user/fbla-competition-coding-programming/README.md

 # fbla-competition-coding-programming
  Entry for https://www.fbla-pbl.org/competitive-event/coding-programming/

-The application is a [web app](https://en.wikipedia.org/wiki/Web_application) and can therefore act as a website, runnable through the browser.
+The application is built as a [web app](https://en.wikipedia.org/wiki/Web_application) using HTML, JavaScript, and CSS and can therefore act as a website, runnable through the browser.
 Since it does not depend on a web server to run, it can be run standalone in the browser by opening *index.html* in web browsing software such as Google Chrome, Firefox, or Safari. ~~Future work could include wrapping the application into an [Electron](https://electronjs.org/) app so it can be used as a native desktop application.~~ I have used Electron.js to convert the web app into a standalone desktop app runnable as an executable file; the app continues to work the same way when run through a web browser.

 ## Why a web app?